 3. Brand awareness and messaging.

 The saying ‘first impressions last’ rings true.
-As mentioned before, hosting an event is an opportunity for you to introduce yourself so your audience can get to know the person behind the brand.
-The connections we make in person tend to be lasting and memorable compared to those made online.
+As mentioned before, hosting an event is a great opportunity for you to introduce yourself to your audience.
+They can get to know the person behind the brand and creating a memorable experience.

 Physically, you have the opportunity to also convey the visual dynamics of your brand.
 If you have the budget you can style the event with the venue, decor, props and florals to create the ultimate ‘vibe’ you want to communicate.